 Our financial performance depends, in large part, on conditions in the markets that we serve, and on the U.S. and global economies generally.
 Some of the industries that we serve are highly cyclical, such as the automotive, construction, industrial equipment, energy, aerospace and electrical equipment industries.
 We have experienced a downturn and reduction in sales and margins as a result of recent recessionary conditions.
-In addition, we had a net loss of approximately \$30.9 million for the nine months ended September 29, 2002, due in large part to an approximate \$36.6 million charge for the cumulative effect on prior years of a change in recognition and measurement of goodwill impairment.
-A continued net loss could have an effect on our financial condition and results.
+In addition, we had a net loss of approximately \$30.9 million for the nine months ended September 29, 2002, due in large part to an approximate \$36.6 million charge for the cumulative effect on prior years of a change in recognition and measurement of goodwill impairment and negative cash flows from operations of approximately \$20.2 million for the nine months ended September 29, 2002.
+A continued net loss could have a negative effect on our financial condition and results.
 While we have undertaken a consolidation and cost reduction program to mitigate the effect of these conditions, we may be unsuccessful in doing so and such actions may be insufficient.
 The present uncertain economic environment may result in significant quarter-to-quarter variability in our performance.
 Furthermore, we note that sales by our Transportation Accessories group are generally stronger in the first and second quarters, as distributors and retailers acquire product for the spring selling season.
 Any sustained weakness in demand or continued downturn or uncertainty in the economy generally would have a material adverse effect on our business, operating results and the value of the notes.